Lanai Cathedrals Dive

 How experienced a diver do you need to be to dive at Lanai Cathedrals?

-Certified divers of all levels can dive Lanai’s Cathedrals.
-Even though we enter caverns, you do not need a special certification because the caves are rather large and there are skylights and exits on all sides.
+Certified divers Open Water or higher can dive Lanai’s Cathedrals.
+Even though we enter caverns, you do not need a special certification because the caverns are rather large and there are skylights and exits on all sides.

 What is the best time of day to dive at Lanai Cathedrals?